eimlav/csc1009-web-app/README.txt

 As the core assignment of one of this Level 1 module, I was a member of an externally selected team in which we had to build a web app running on a local Apache web server.
 A variety of project topics were provided from which we had to select one.
 We chose to build a web app which focused on allowing the user to search for music based on the emotions associated with that piece of music.
+The team consisted of four members.
+I was tasked with building the search functionality, which was the core part of the web app.
+In addition, I also implemented the streaming page for playing a song as well as playlist functionality, which provided the user with the ability to create and share their own playlists.

 = = = = = RUNNING THE WEB APP = = = = =
 	- Import project into Eclipse